frappe/books/src/README.md

 1. Connect to db.
 2. Check if _Setup Wizard_ has been completed, if not, jump to **New Instance**
 3. Call `initFyo/initializeInstance` with `dbPath` and `countryCode`

+## Global Fyo

+Global fyo is exported from `initFyo.ts`.
+Only code that isn't going to be unit tested should use this.